Stuffed squash with lentils, cranberries and wild rice (a Midwestern twist)

 • vegetable oil (sunflower)

-• 2 slices of smoked bacon (optional)
+• 2 slices smoked bacon (optional)

 • 1 Tbsp fresh ginger, about 1 inch long